BusselW/VerlofroosterREACT/REGISTRATION_FIXES.md

 **Files Modified:**
 - `Rooster/pages/instellingenCentrum/js/componenten/profielTab.js`

-### 2. Registration Wizard Navigation Issue ✅
+### 2. Registration Wizard Auto-Advancing Issue ✅
-**Problem:** The registration wizard was redirecting to the main app immediately after step 1 (profile creation) instead of allowing users to proceed through all 3 steps.
+**Problem:** The registration wizard was automatically advancing through steps 2 and 3 without letting users input data.

-**Root Cause:** The `onSaveComplete` callback in the registration wizard was configured to redirect immediately after profile creation.
+**Root Cause:** The WorkHoursTab and SettingsTab components were automatically calling `onSaveComplete(true)` when they received the stepSaveTrigger, instead of waiting for user interaction.

 **Solution:**
-- Modified the navigation logic to proceed to the next step instead of redirecting after step 1
+- Modified WorkHoursTab and SettingsTab to NOT auto-advance during registration
+- Updated registration wizard navigation to only require profile creation (step 1) as mandatory
+- Steps 2 and 3 are now truly optional during registration
-- Added "Skip" buttons for steps 2 and 3 to allow users to complete basic registration and set up preferences later
+- Added manual save buttons to WorkHoursTab for users who want to configure work hours during registration
-- Only redirect to the main app after completing all steps or when user explicitly skips
-- Improved button labels and user feedback

 **Files Modified:**
+- `Rooster/pages/instellingenCentrum/js/componenten/werktijdenTab.js`
+- `Rooster/pages/instellingenCentrum/js/componenten/instellingenTab.js`
 - `Rooster/pages/instellingenCentrum/registratieCentrumN.aspx`

+### 3. Name Pre-filling Issue ✅
+**Problem:** In registration mode, the "Volledige Naam" field was being pre-filled with existing data instead of showing placeholders.

+**Root Cause:** The ProfileTab was loading existing user data and pre-filling fields regardless of whether it was in registration or settings mode.

+**Solution:**
+- Added registration mode detection in ProfileTab
+- In registration mode: fields show empty with placeholders only
+- In settings mode: fields are pre-filled with existing data for editing
+- Clear placeholder text ("Bijv.
+Jan de Vries") is used for guidance

+**Files Modified:**
+- `Rooster/pages/instellingenCentrum/js/componenten/profielTab.js`

 ## User Experience Improvements

-### Registration Flow
+### Registration Flow (Updated)
 1. **Step 1 (Profile):** User fills in basic profile information → Click "Opslaan & Volgende" → Proceed to Step 2
-2. **Step 2 (Work Hours):** User can configure work hours OR click "Overslaan (later instellen)" to skip
+2. **Step 2 (Work Hours):** User can configure work hours (optional) OR click "Volgende (werktijden optioneel)" to skip OR click "Overslaan (later instellen)" to finish registration
-3. **Step 3 (Preferences):** User can set preferences OR click "Overslaan (later instellen)" to skip
+3. **Step 3 (Preferences):** User can set preferences (optional) OR click "Overslaan (later instellen)" to finish registration
 4. **Completion:** User sees success message and is redirected to main app

+### Key Improvements
+- **No Auto-Advancing:** Users can now properly interact with each step
+- **Optional Configuration:** Steps 2 and 3 are truly optional with clear skip options
+- **Placeholder Fields:** Registration mode shows helpful placeholders instead of pre-filled data
+- **Manual Save Options:** Users can save work hours and preferences if they want during registration
+- **Clear Navigation:** Button labels clearly indicate what each action does

 ### Data Integrity
 - Usernames are now saved as `domain\username` (e.g., "org\busselw") ensuring team leader functionality works correctly
 - Claims processing still works (removes `i:0#.w|` prefix)
 - Avatar URLs correctly extract username from domain\username format

-## Testing

-Created test files to verify the fixes:
-- `test-username-format.html` - Demonstrates the difference between old and new username handling
-- Registration wizard can be tested directly at `registratieCentrumN.aspx`
+- Registration vs Settings modes are properly handled

 ## Technical Details